sideeffect-io/AsyncStateMachine/README.md

 ### Transitions

 - Transitions defined in the DSL are `async` functions; they will be executed in a non blocking way.
- - Event sending is `async`: `sequence.send(Event.closeButtonWasPressed)` will suspend until the event can be consumed.
-If an event previously sent is being processed by a transition, the next call to `send(_:)` will `await`.
+- Transitions cannot  If an event previously sent is being processed by a transition, the next call to `send(_:)` will `await`.
 This prevents concurrent transitions to happen simultaneously (which could otherwise lead to inconsistent states).

 ### Side effects

 - Side effects are `async` functions executed in the context of `Tasks`.
 - Task priority can be set in the Runtime: `.map(output: Output.close(speed:), to: close(speed:), priority: .high)`.
-- Collaborative task cancellation applies: when the state machine parent task is cancelled, every side effect task will be marked as cancelled.
+- Collaborative task cancellation applies: when an AsyncStateMachineSequence is deinit, all the pending side effect tasks will be marked as cancelled.

 ### Async sequence

 - `AsyncStateMachineSequence` benefits from all the operators associated to `AsyncSequence` (`map`, `filter`, …).
 (See also [swift async algorithms](https://github.com/apple/swift-async-algorithms))
+- `AsyncStateMachineSequence` is compliant with a multiple producer / multiple consumer mode in a concurrent mode.
+Although to output is not shared (meaning each consumer will receive the successive versions of the state), the transitions are guaranteed concurrent-safe.

 ## How to inject dependencies?